oracle/odpi/doc/src/public_functions/dpiRowid.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **rowid** -- the rowid from which the string representation is to be returned.
+    **rowid** [IN] -- the rowid from which the string representation is to be returned.
 If the reference is NULL or invalid an error is returned.

-    **value** -- a pointer to the value as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
+    **value** [OUT] -- a pointer to the value as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
 The string returned will remain valid as long as a reference is held to the rowid.

-    **valueLength** -- a pointer to the length of the value parameter, in bytes, which will be populated upon successful completion of this function.
+    **valueLength** [OUT] -- a pointer to the length of the value parameter, in bytes, which will be populated upon successful completion of this function.